jeyhunkarimov/Equal-Cluster-K-Means-with-heuristic-methods/HSMProject1/Readme.txt

 6. To ensure that Java heap space will not crush,increase Java Heap Space by, (by default it do not crashes) 6.1 If user runs from eclipse:From run->configurations,add -Xms1024M -Xmx1524M to VM arguments 6.2 If user runs program from commandline, run as java -Xms1024M -Xmx1524M HSMProject1
-7. For low K numbers, StandardKMeans acts better, but as K gets bigger, Heuristic Version of KMeans acts better
+7. For low K numbers, StandardKMeans acts better, but as K gets bigger, Heuristic Version of KMeans acts better.